Aging is the progressive loss of physiological functions that increases the probability of death.

 Once formed, some cells in a mouse or human are never replaced.
 A neuron formed during embryonic development may still be functioning at the end of life.
 However, during its life span, damage to its organelles and DNA [Link] may accumulate resulting in a loss of function.
 This is called chronological senescence.
 In other tissues, e.g., blood and epithelia, new cells replace old ones throughout life.
 But even though new, they may have reduced function because of replicative senescence.

-One might expect that cells removed from a mouse or human and placed in tissue culture could be cultured indefinitely, but that is not the case.
+One might expect that cells removed from a mouse or human and placed in culture medium could be cultured indefinitely, but that is not the case.

 When human fibroblasts, for example, are placed in culture, they proliferate at first, but eventually a time comes when their rate of mitosis slows and finally stops.
 The cells continue to live for a while, but cannot pass from G1 to the S phase of the cell cycle.